HengyuMeng/Text2VDM/README.md

 ## Acknowledgement
-We would like to thank the authors of [Large Steps in Inverse Rendering of Geometry](https://github.com/rgl-epfl/large-steps-pytorch), [Paint-it](https://github.com/kaist-ami/Paint-it) for their great work and generously providing source codes, which inspired our work and helped us a lot in the implementation.
+We would like to thank the authors of [Large Steps in Inverse Rendering of Geometry](https://github.com/rgl-epfl/large-steps-pytorch), and [Paint-it](https://github.com/kaist-ami/Paint-it) for their great work and generously providing source codes, which inspired our work and helped us a lot in the implementation.

 ## Citation